pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 The half-round copper ingots that led to the rediscovery of the St Anthony were found by chance.
 As related by Anthony Randall, one ingot, being suitably heavy, flat-bottomed and smooth on top, was put to use as a doorstop, before fellow diver Michael Hall recognised it!

 Eight thousand ingots like this were recorded in the cargo list of the ship, which describes them as ‘cakes’ of copper.
-John Trenoweth includes the list in his 1968 history of the wreck, published in the journal of the Royal Institution of Cornwall in Truro, home of the museum where this ingot is preserved.
+John Chynoweth includes the list in his 1968 history of the wreck, published in the journal of the Royal Institution of Cornwall in Truro, home of the museum where this ingot is preserved.
 From his study of court records of the disputed salvage, he concludes that the local lords, known to have seized a silver cross washed up in 1530, probably also seized most other items found.

 In 1982 when the site was designated a Protected Wreck, other ingots were recovered, including one of silver which has also been modelled for *‘Wreck and Rescue’*.